yamunariver/Az104/README.md

+## You have an Azure virtual machine that hosts a third-party application named App1.

+Users report that they experience performance issues when they use the application.

+You need to find the root cause of the performance issue.

+What should you use?

+Select only one answer.

+` `

+`activity logs`

+`Azure Advisor`

+`Azure Cost`

+`Azure Monitor`

+`Azure Monitor stores metrics in a time-series database that is optimized for analyzing time-stamped data.
+Activity logs detect and address issues before users notice them proactivity.
+Azure Advisor analyzes configuration and usage metrics but does not provide time-lapsed data.
+Azure Cost only helps to optimize and reduce overall Azure spending.`

 ## You have an Azure subscription that contains a resource group named RG1.
 RG1 contains an application named App1 and a container app named containerapp1.

 App1 is experiencing performance issues when attempting to add messages to the containerapp1 queue.